dmussie/weekend-redux-feedback-loop/README.md

     [] - add component to App.jsx

 # App
-[] - import axios, useEffect, useDispatch, and components [] - return components wrapped in a router and routes for each component
+[x] - import axios, useEffect, useDispatch, and components [] - Create Axios GET request
+[] - return components wrapped in a router and routes for each component

 # Index.jsx